rotationalio/rotational.io/content/en/blog/2021-05-02-contexts-in-go-microservice-chains.md

 }
 ```

 In this code, if the client deadline is exceeded, then the error will be returned immediately and the request handler routine will stop.
-The asyncHardWork routine will continue until its finished, however, but if you have steps after `hardWork` they won't continue because the request has terminated early.
-Alternatively, you could create a contextual hard work - for example if `hardWork` is iterative, you could check if the context is done on every pass, using a default to ensure the select is non-blocking:
+While the `asyncHardWork` routine will continue until it's finished, any steps after `hardWork` won't continue, because the request has terminated early.
+Alternatively, you could create a contextual hard work; for example if `hardWork` is iterative, you could check if the context is done on every pass, using a default to ensure the select is non-blocking:

 ```go
 func hardWork(ctx context.Context) (result, error) {